 Embryo development is sensitive to environmental conditions, which can greatly influence life-history trajectories, performances, and reproductive success (Colby and Brooke, 1970; Karjalainen et al., 2016; Luczynski, 1991).
 We did not quantify developmental stages, except eye pigmentation, so specific life-stage developmental rates are unknown.
 Changes in the frequency of light (i.e., periodicity) can have adverse effects on fish embryos after yolk plug closure and first vertebrate trunk segment formation (Abdel-Rahim et al., 2019; Chernyaev, 2007, 1993; Ruchin, 2020).
 Fluctuating light cycles (e.g., 6:6h light:dark) and constant light (e.g., 24h light) accelerated the rate of embryonic development compared to ‘normal’ photoperiods (e.g., 12:12h light:dark; Chernyaev, 2007, 1993; John and Hasler, 1956; Ruchin, 2020).
 Photoperiod disruptions can inhibit the pineal organ and melatonin synthesis, which is critical to regulate and synchronize diurnal and seasonal biological rhythms (Delgado et al., 1987; Ekstrzöm and Meissl, 1997; Falcón et al., 2010; Roberts, 1978).
 The role photoperiod and the endocrine system plays in embryo development and phenology remains unknown for coregonines.
 Further studies that examine the impact of changing light intensities and photoperiods throughout incubations (e.g., decreased or no light during winter from ice coverage and increased light intensity and periodicity during spring ice-out) will help determine the fine-scale influence light and photoperiod may have on specific development stages (i.e., hatching), hormone regulation, and organ, tissue, and skeletal formation.

 Sunlight intensity, albedo, and attenuation are strongly influenced by the angle of the sunlight, which is determined by season and latitude (Forsythe et al., 1995; Goldberg and Klein, 1977).
 Latitude and sun angle are negatively correlated and this negative relationship is strongest at the winter solstice in the northern hemisphere (Goldberg and Klein, 1977; Wielgolaski and Inouye, 2003).
 Lake Ontario is at a lower latitude and thus experiences a higher sun angle than Lake Superior, which results in a more intense and longer period of daylight.
 Our light treatments were calculated from light sensors deployed only in Lake Superior; thus, the experimental light intensity treatments for Lake Ontario cisco may not have captured an accurate light environment representation.
 Under-ice light data from more lakes, depths, and habitats would add to our understanding of cisco embryo light environments and improve the authenticity of experimental treatments.
-Additionally, comparing populations from high latitude lakes which experience decreased winter sunlight would provide an additional contrast for local adaptation and plasticity across geographic regions.
+Additionally, comparing populations from high latitude lakes which experience decreased winter sunlight would provide an additional contrast for local adaptation and phenotypic plasticity across geographic regions.